by Amy Venzke December 16, 2020 9 min read

 Once baby #2 is on the way, you can spend $199.95 for a Demi Grow sibling seat—or to start off, simply pair your existing seat with a car seat on the upper or lower position of the stroller.

-The Demi Grow is a larger, sturdier stroller than the MIXX, considering it can support the weight of two kids up to a total of 100 pounds.
-The seat of the Demi Grow is also slightly longer and slightly higher from the ground, helping to accommodate taller parents and kids.
+The Demi Grow is a larger, sturdier stroller than the Nuna MIXX Next, considering it can support the weight of two kids up to a total of 100 pounds.
+The seat of the Demi Grow is also longer and slightly higher from the ground, helping to accommodate taller parents and kids.

-The MIXX is about 3 pounds lighter and 6 inches shorter than the Demi Grow, making the stroller more compact when in use or when folded in the trunk of your car.
+The MIXX Next is about 3 pounds lighter and 7 inches shorter than the Demi Grow, making the stroller more compact when in use or when folded in the trunk of your car.

 When configured as a single stroller, the Demi Grow is about 3 pounds heavier than the MIXX.
 Note that Nuna, like other manufacturers, sometimes weighs its products without the use of items like the canopy or seat insert.
 The figures below reflect the weight of each stroller with all included pieces.

-The Nuna MIXX is more compact than the Demi Grow, with a reduced length of about 6 inches.
+The Nuna MIXX Next is more compact than the Demi Grow, with a reduced length of nearly 7 inches.

-The seats of the Demi Grow and MIXX share similarities, like a ventilated seatback, as well as differences, like their recline and sun coverage.
-The seat of the Demi Grow is also slightly taller and longer than the seat on the MIXX.
+The seats of the Nuna Demi Grow and MIXX Next share similarities, like a ventilated seatback, as well as differences, like their recline and sun coverage.
+The seat of the Demi Grow is also slightly taller and longer than the seat on the MIXX Next.

 Both models have the most generous sun coverage you'll find on a stroller, though in different ways.
 The MIXX canopy can be unzipped for complete coverage, while the Demi Grow has a "Dream Drape," similar to the covers seen on the Nuna PIPA car seats.